 - The Submission Category

 Number Four: I have release forms on file for every participant involved in my film: Filmmaking requires discipline and dedication to the craft.
 Youth filmmakers and participants are honor-bound to acquire all necessary permissions and signatures and must accept the liabilities for copyright violations.
 This means the cast and crew, and anyone else involved in creation of your film must sign a release form, including parent/guardian signatures if they are under the age of 18.
-Be sure your advisor keeps all release forms on file in case the Directing Change staff asks you to provide them to us.
 For more information visit the Release Forms page.

 Number Five: My film doesn’t include any disqualifying content: Be sure you’ve reviewed the “Disqualifying Content” section of the submission category of your film to make sure your film won’t be disqualified for including any of this content.
 For example, if you’re submitting in the Suicide Prevention category, your film should not include portrayals of suicide deaths, attempts, or actions leading up to an attempt (such as a person holding a gun to their head or standing at the side of a ledge).
 Any films that show this or show any weapons will be disqualified.